mxlvintam/Knime-Tableau-Fundamentals/README.md

 # Data Cleaning & Transformation
 1. Start with "Excel Reader" node to import the data (you may use "CSV Reader" if your file is a CSV) and convert the strings to document with "Strings to Document" node.
-2. Remove duplicates, puctuation, numbers, stop words.
+2. Remove duplicates, punctuation, numbers,and  stop words.
 3. Convert to lower case and words to root with the "Case Converter" and "Kuhlen Stemmer" nodes.
 4. Using "Dictionary Tagger" node, perform tagging with [MPQA Opinion Corpus](https://mpqa.cs.pitt.edu/corpora/mpqa_corpus/) and "Document Viewer" to ensure that you are able to see sentiment tags.
 5. Add "Bag of Words Creator" node to extract all the words and "TF" node to count the frequency of each word.